-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Watkins is shown as a purple triangle. (analysis methodology)
+Watkins is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 4354 (100th): Winding Stair Mountain National Recreation and Wilderness Area Act